schultzdre/Constraing-Based-Modeling/README.md

 # Constraint-Based-Modeling
 MATLAB code developed for Contraint-Based Modeling methods of Metabolic Networks.
+Methods are meant to be used with the MATLAB version of the [COBRA](https://opencobra.github.io/cobratoolbox/stable/) toolbox.
 The following files are contained in this repository.

 ## CORDA.m
 Performs the Cost-Optimization Reaction Dependency Assessment algorithm.
 This algorithm tailors generalized metabolic reconstructions to context-specific metabolic models (e.g. specific cell-line or cell type) using gene or protein expression of metabolic enzymes.
 The algorithm is described in: